pastoraleman/loggly-rs/README.md

 ## Build Dependencies

 This library utilises [hyper](https://crates.io/crates/hyper), which in turn requires the OpenSSL headers to be available during compilation.
 For more information on how to configure OpenSSL, see: [rust-openssl](https://github.com/sfackler/rust-openssl).

+## Documentation

+Documentation can be found at the official documentation repository: https://docs.rs/loggly

 ## Example